iszczesniak/cpp/memory/index.md

 # Function calls

-A function can accept an argument by either value or reference.
-Also, a function can return its result by either value or reference.
+A function accepts an argument by either value or reference.
+Also, a function returns its result by either value or reference.
 There are no other ways of accepting an argument or returning a value.

 A function can have *parameters*, and then we call a function with *arguments*.
 A function parameter is local to a function, like a local variable.
 A parameter has a type and a name given in the function declaration or definition.
 An argument is an expression that is part of a call expression.
-A parameter is initialized using an argument.

-A function can have a result (a value or a reference) that is initialized with the expression of the return instruction.
+A parameter is initialized with an argument.
+A result is initialized with the expression of the return instruction.

 ## Passing arguments